 Seven ways to help

 There are so many simple ways we can all help hedgehogs11 and this doesn’t mean buying expensive equipment.
+As well as the seven suggestions below, here is also a comprehensive guide to the care and protection of hedgehogs written by UpGardener.

 1] Hedgehog highways